Dylan Ayrey

 Today the status quo for triaging a private keys at best involves a cursory check of the surrounding context to see if there’s any clues that could help us figure out if it’s a sensitive key.

 Running TruffleHog on the Twitter GitHub organization returns about 25 Private Keys, and the Netflix Organization returns about 4811 Private Keys.
 Not only is this a tremendous amount of code to review, the surrounding context doesn’t always give us the answer.
-This is the status quo for most organizations, these keys where not unique or exceptional to Twitter and Netflix.
+This is the status quo for most organizations, these keys were not unique or exceptional to Twitter and Netflix.

 We compiled a database of billions of TLS and SSH public keys that we know pair with sensitive private keys.
 Driftwood will take a given Private Key, extract its public key component, and then post the public key to our database to see whether it pairs with a known sensitive key.